 3. Right-click on the blue line--> Format Data Series--> From line formatting option, Select No Line.

-4: While having the markers of blue line selected, click on the plus sign and check the error bars option.
+4: While having the markers of the blue line selected, click on the plus sign and check the error bars option.

 Now we need those markers that connect these markers with the axis.
 For this, we use the error bars.

 5: Format the error bars to connect with the axis.
 The error bars are not touching the axis yet.
 We need to make them touch the timeline axis.
-Right-click on error bars and click on the format error bars.
+Right-click on the error bars and click on the format error bars.